-In addition to this formal comparison of methods, project collaborators also pursued other methods of comparing and contrasting the two survey datasets (Chapter 14).
+Project collaborators pursued several methods of comparing and contrasting the two survey datasets (Williams et al. 2015; Chapter 14).
 Species identification rates, as well as detection rates, varied considerably between methods for some taxa.
 Aquatic species, such as sea turtles, rays, sharks, and fishes, were observed in much higher numbers in the aerial data than the boat data.
-While some of these animals were also observed in the boat survey, the aerial surveys provided an excellent platform for detecting and identifying animals within the upper reaches of the water column.
-In particular, higher counts and species diversity of sea turtles and mammals were detected on the aerial surveys than from the boat.
+While some of these animals were also observed in the boat survey, the aerial surveys appeared to provide an excellent platform for detecting and identifying animals within the upper reaches of the water column.
 A similar efficiency in detecting and identifying sea turtles and marine mammals from high resolution digital aerial platforms (as compared to visual aerial or boat surveys) has also been observed elsewhere (Normandeau Associates Inc. 2013).

 In contrast, boat survey observers detected larger numbers of more species of birds than the aerial survey, which may be partially due to differences in detectability between the two survey types.
 Northern Gannets and larger gulls, for example, were visible at great distances from the boat survey, as observers could look from the vessel all the way to the horizon.
-Reviewers of aerial survey data, in contrast, could only see animals present in the narrow strip of the transect onscreen, and aerial survey speed was roughly 13.5 times that of the boat, potentially limiting onscreen appearances by highly mobile animals (Chapter 13; Figure II).
+Reviewers of aerial survey data could only see animals present in the narrow strip of the transect onscreen, and aerial survey speed was roughly 13.5 times that of the boat, potentially limiting onscreen appearances by highly mobile animals (Williams et al. 2015; Figure II).
+Rates of identification of animals to species were also lower for many taxa in digital video aerial surveys than boat surveys.
+The limitation of many aerial identifications to the family or genus level is likely due in part to the detailed and exhaustive quality assurance process applied to digital video aerial survey data (Chapter 4), but it is also likely due in part to image quality.
+This issue may be ameliorated with technological advances in the field, as the current generation of cameras being used in Europe have much higher resolution and color rendition than the cameras used in this study, with better identification rates as a result (A. Webb pers. comm).